Two of the main causes of cost “blowouts” on construction projects in Florida are delays and extra work requests.

 It’s best to seek legal advice before acting.

-How are construction delays proven?
+How are construction delays proven in Florida?

 Delays in construction projects are usually proven by showing that there is a delay to the critical path of the schedule, leading to a delay in the “substantial completion date” of the project.